-- 1) Average annual increments from the IPCC 2006 Guidelines were used for the aboveground biomass in natural regeneration. - 2) Values for the Temperate forest in age class ≤ 20 years and ≥ 20 years were applied - 3) The applied values are the same for both age classes (3 tdm/ha annually (for coniferous), 4 tdm/ha (for deciduous), and 0.5 tdm/ha (for maquies and shrub). - 4) Mean values of the average Root to Shoot ratio from IPCC 2006 Guidelines were used (0.4 (for coniferous in age class ≤ 20 years), 0.29 (for coniferous in age class ≥ 20 years), 0.46 (for deciduous) in both age classes).
-Regarding the maquies and shrub forests the expert judgement was applied when deciding to use the value of 0.46 from IPCC 2006 Guidelines. - 5) Applied Carbon fraction values were the same used in the estimation of carbon stock change: 0.51 tC/t dm for coniferous, 0.48 tC/t dm for deciduous and 0.47 tC/t dm for maquie and shrubs.
+- 1) Average annual increments from the IPCC 2006 Guidelines were used for the aboveground biomass in natural regeneration. - 2) Values for the Temperate Forest in age class ≤ 20 years and ≥ 20 years were applied - 3) The applied values are the same for both age classes (3 tdm/ha annually (for coniferous), 4 tdm/ha (for deciduous), and 0.5 tdm/ha (for maquies and shrub). - 4) Mean values of the average Root to Shoot ratio from IPCC 2006 Guidelines were used (0.4 (for coniferous in age class ≤ 20 years), 0.29 (for coniferous in age class ≥ 20 years), 0.46 (for deciduous) in both age classes).
+Regarding the maquies and shrub forests the expert judgement was applied when deciding to use the value of 0.46 from IPCC 2006 Guidelines. - 5) Applied Carbon fraction values were the same used in the estimation of carbon stock change: 0.51 tC/ t dm for coniferous, 0.48 tC/ t dm for deciduous and 0.47 tC/ t dm for maquie and shrubs.

-Based on the above mentioned factors, average biomass growth was calculated to be 2.14 tC/ha annually in case of coniferous forests in age class \leq 20 years and 1.97 tC/ha in age class \geq 20 years.
+Based on the above-mentioned factors, average biomass growth was calculated to be 2.14 tC/ha annually in case of coniferous forests in age class ≤ 20 years and 1.97 tC/ha in age class ≥ 20 years.
 Value of 2.8 tC/ha was used s average biomass growth for deciduous.
 Average biomass growth was calculated to be 0.34 tC/ha for maquies and shrub forests.

-In order to calculate the biomass carbon stock losses as a result of grassland and cropland conversion to the forestland, the nationally determined value of 4.29 tC/ ha annually for grassland category and 5.67 tC/ha annually for annual Cropland category were used.
-When estimating carbon stock losses due to conversion of perennial Cropland to forestland IPCC 2006 Guidelines value of 63.0 tC/ha annually was used.
+To calculate the biomass carbon stock losses because of grassland and cropland conversion to the forestland, the nationally determined value of 4.29 tC/ ha annually for grassland category and 5.67 tC/ha annually for annual Cropland category were used.
+When estimating carbon stock losses due to conversion of perennial Cropland to forestland the value of 8.9 tC/ha annually was used as determined under nationally conducted project in 2021 (so called LULUCF 3 project).
+The value of 8.9 tC/ha annually presents a half of the CS defined in pCL in Croatia under the LULUCF 3 project.
+Half of the stock has been used because the new land use will require the land immediately after the decison of land use change independent of the age of the stocks and half stocks would be the likely average.